 As you know, I’m all about conscious travel, appreciation for the places we visit and respect for the people we meet along the way – as well as the notion of ‘leaving only footprints, taking only memories’, which got me thinking about the most popular tourist attractions in Europe, and whether we were potentially ruining them.

-All those once upon a time hidden gems who’s secret is out and where we inevitably head in droves to tick them off our must see list.
-Yet some of them are now being side-lined for lesser know attractions in a bid to avoid the madness, limited time allowed and commercialism.
+All those once upon a time hidden gems whose secret is out and where we inevitably head in droves to tick them off our must-see list.
+Yet some of them are now being side-lined for lesser-known attractions in a bid to avoid the madness and commercialism.

 Should we be rethinking visiting these places:

 Sure, floating around the waters of Venice taking in the beautiful surroundings sounds idyllic.
 But that’s not what taking a gondola ride in the city is like anymore.
 Your driver will be navigating you around loads of other gondolas full of tourists all trying to get good photos of the floating city.
 It’s lost some of its romance and can be a little stressful, not to mention the great cost.
 You may consider walking alongside the canals.

 This world-famous site is now no more than a small box in the middle of a busy road.
 It’s manned by people dressed as soldiers who will pose for a photo with you – for a fee.
 I’ve done it – as can be seen below.

 If you want to learn more about the Second World War though, you may want to look at these museums and attractions too – The Holocaust Memorial, Topography of Terror, Jewish Museum, Allied Museum and The Berlin Wall Memorial all make The Guardian’s 10 best museums in Berlin.
 Between museums, you could spend time looking at the city’s street art – something I wrote about previously here.